-In 2012 I simultaneously experienced the most devastating and joyful moments of my life– my son was born, and I lost my marriage.
-By 2014 I was making art every day as a way to navigate the strange, challenging and surprisingly beautiful terrains of grief, single parenting, and being a sole provider.
+After graduate school, I taught art and creative writing for six years in New Orleans before leaving the classroom only to stumble around a bit before eventually becoming a full time artist– something I never dreamed an option until my life started to crumble all around me.
+In 2012 I welcomed my son into the world and almost immediately afterward lost my marriage.
+By 2014 I was painting every day as a way to navigate the strange, challenging and surprisingly beautiful terrains of grief, single parenting, and being a sole provider.

 My interest in pelicans eventually turned into an interest in other birds which made good starting points to explore color, texture, and edges.
 I have since expanded into various other representational subjects and some abstract work.
-While the different subject paintings tend to look quite different, the inspiration is the same– agency.
-When I make art I am forging a future.
+When I make art, I feel like I am forging a future.
 When I look at my paintings in this light, it seems natural that I would often use a lot of thick, heavy paint and a palette knife which allows me to apply it liberally.
-I want you to see the “marks” I make.
+I want people to see the “marks” I make.
 They are intentional.
-I hope they are bold.

 In 2015, I started doing live paintings at weddings and events.
 The irony of becoming a “wedding painter” as the result of a painful divorce was not lost on me, but I love being present for one of the most intimate moments in people’s lives.
 I try to represent the feeling and spirit of their day on a canvas.
 Making those types of marks on that type of day seems a physical way of sharing in their joy.